 A placement with us does count as paid work; you should check the government policy guidance to ensure you understand the limit for your specific situation.

-As a guide, you should expect to work between 40 and 55 hours over the course of a placement – longer if it is your first placement delivering a self-designed course.
+The total number of hours you work on each placement may vary, and it is up to you to manage your time.
+As a guide, you should expect to work between 40 and 55 hours over the course of a placement, which will usually run over a term.
+You may need to work slightly more hours if it is your first placement delivering a self-designed course.
 Under no circumstances do we expect you to spend more than 60 hours working on any single placement.

 That’s fine.
 If you are successful at assessment centre, we will send you a termly availability form to check whether you would like to work that term.